Spring Festivals Guide:

 Vidalia Onion Festival (Vidalia, GA)

 Come celebrate the official state vegetable — the sweet Vidalia.
-Events include outdoor music concerts, arts and crafts festival, children’s parade, carnival, fireworks, street dance, an onion eating contest, and the Vidalia Onion Culinary Extravaganza.
+Events include outdoor music concerts, arts and crafts, a children’s parade, carnival, fireworks, street dance, an onion eating contest, and the Vidalia Onion Culinary Extravaganza.
 The Vidalia Onion Festival has been featured on The Food Network.
 It is recognized as one of the Five Don’t-Miss Festivals Across the U.S. by MSNBC and a Southeast Tourism Society Top 20 Event.

 Auburn CityFest (Auburn, AL)